Hong Kong at a Glance

 Get Your Fill of Dumplings, Buns, and Sweets

 Given Hong Kong’s complex history as a Chinese city under British colonial rule for over a century, the cuisine is understandably varied.
 You can travel from a posh British high tea room to a traditional Cantonese Dim Sum hall just by crossing the street!
 Stepping outside, Hong Kong’s array of street food is sure to delight your palate.
-From exotic local seafood specialties at Temple Street Night Market to bits from the open-air food stalls at Stanley Market, no doubt a stroll down Hong Kong’s bustling streets will leave you well fed.
+From exotic local seafood specialties at Temple Street Night Market to bits from the open-air food stalls at Stanley Market, there's no doubt that a stroll down Hong Kong’s bustling streets will leave you well fed.

 Say Hi to Big Buddha